averissimo/teal-enhancements/draft.md

   - Previewing the report
   - Basic report edits: rearrange report cards
 - Saving the report
+- Investigating a saved `teal` report
 - Importing the report

+Learning objectives:
+* Understands the role of the report in a `teal` application
+* Can save and import a report

 ## 8. Bookmarking.